arthurborgesdev/zssn/README.md

 method: GET (read)
 endpoint: /survivors/infected

+The system will return the percentage of Infected Survivors: e.g.:

+` "40.00%" `

 *Percentage of non-infected survivors*

 method: GET (read)
 endpoint: /survivors/noninfected

+The system will return the percentage of Non-Infected Survivors: e.g.:

+` "60.00%" `

 *Average amount of each kind of resource by survivor*